cgilchrist/unbounce-mcp/README.md

 ## Notes

-- After uploading, Unbounce sends a confirmation email — this is expected and not an error
+- After uploading, Unbounce sends a confirmation email to your Unbounce account email — this is expected and not an error
 - Variant weights must be integers summing to 100 (e.g. 3 variants → 34/33/33)
 - If your session expires, a browser window will open to re-authenticate